| | |

-Located on Cormorant Island off the northeast coast of Vancouver Island, you will find Alert Bay.
-It’s a busy working coastal town that proudly celebrates its First Nations and Pioneer heritage.
+Alert Bay, nestled on Cormorant Island off the east coast of Vancouver Island, is a captivating destination with unique attractions.
+It's a busy working coastal town proudly celebrating its First Nations and Pioneer heritage.

 Alert Bay, located on Cormorant Island, is North Vancouver Island's oldest municipality, and a place where you will a find world-renowned Cultural Centre.